How do I Know if I Have Termites? | 6 Signs Of a Termite Infestation In Your Home

 Your home is one of your biggest investments, but a colony of termites can eat away at it, costing you thousands of dollars in repairs.
 These tiny pests stay hidden, making them difficult to identify until most of the damage is done.
-If you think you have a termite infestation, call a certified termite control company like Delta Pest Services right away to stop the termite damage in its tracks.
-Common signs of a termite infestation include:
+If you think you see evidence of termites, call a certified termite control company like Delta Pest Services right away to stop the termite damage in its tracks.
+Educate yourself on the early warning signs of termites to save you time and money in the long run.
+Common signs of termites in your house include:

 One of the early signs of termites is finding broken or discarded wings around your doors, exterior lights, window sills, or yard.
-Depending on the time of year, the shedded wings can indicate that a termite swarm is nearby or a colony has already been formed.
+Depending on the time of year, the shedded termite wings can indicate that a swarm is nearby or a colony has already been formed.
 Formosan and Subterranean termite swarmers discard their wings in the spring to breed, so if you detect discarded wings early enough, you may be able to remove the termites before they invade your home.
 However, be aware that termite swarms could also indicate that there are termite colonies already active in your home.

-Drywood termites not only shed their wings, but they also leave piles of feces pellets near doors, windows, or even crawl spaces.
+Drywood termites not only shed their wings, but they also leave piles of feces or frass pellets near doors, windows, or even crawl spaces.
 Termite droppings are generally a brownish color that may look like sawdust or even coffee grounds.
 Drywood termites push their feces out of their tunnels and onto the ground in a pile.
 Although drywood termites are less common in Louisiana, they do account for 5% of all termite damage in Louisiana.